autonomys/subspace-docs/versioned_docs/version-latest/protocol/wallets/polkadot.md

 :::

 This is the barebones wallet.
 This is because it is the barebones Substrate wallet that supports all Substrate based networks.
-This is an extension that works similarly to Metamask, or most other browser based wallets you’ve likely used in the past.
+This is an extension that works similarly to MetaMask, or most other browser based wallets you’ve likely used in the past.

 ## Create A New Wallet